Saturday, December 18, 2021

 I skipped the reception at the end of the show and left the theatre and crossed 14th to wait on a bus.
 Nearby, lights on a police car blinked.

-I was happy to see the car and thankful for the upcoming DC mayoral election, for, with the uptick in crime, Mayor Bowser just might have instructed the police to have “all hands on deck.”
+I was happy to see the police car and thankful for the upcoming DC mayoral election, for, with the uptick in crime, Mayor Bowser just might have instructed the police to have “all hands on deck.”
 I hoped so.

 At the corner only seconds passed before I was joined by another rider, a woman ranting and raving about Taco Bell: “I didn’t get fired!” she exclaimed.
 “I quit!”
 Over and over.
 She walked back and forth in front of me like a caged beast.